aryaman999/Calculator/README.md

 The user interface contains two types of calculator which user can use although they are not functional as of yet.The interface is run using compile javafx:run.

+This application is compatible will all current OS's like Windows,macOS and Linux.